Palos Verdes Estates Securities Lawyer

 Do I have to go to a hearing, or can my case settle?

-Most securities cases settle before reaching a hearing.
-FINRA statistics show that 56% of cases closed through direct settlement negotiations, and mediation achieved an 87% settlement rate in 2024.
+Many securities cases settle before reaching a hearing.
+FINRA statistics through April 2026 show that 46% of closed cases resolved through direct settlement negotiations and 13% resolved through mediation.
 However, having an attorney prepared to take your case to a hearing often strengthens your negotiating position.

 What if my losses occurred more than six years ago?